cfurlong15/Project3-Frontend/README.md

 Users will be greeted with a Home Page introducing them to the app.
 From there, you can access the weather page, where you can search for locations, and/or view the cities you have already saved.

-Upon searching for a city, the user will be able to see the current weather data and have the option to save that city to their own personal list.
+Upon searching for a city (ex: Boston, Massachusetts), the user will be able to see the current weather data and have the option to save that city to their own personal list.

 ![](./src/assets/Home-page.png)